blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

    - OPTA `COM` (RS-485 GND) → VFD communication ground (consult the drive's manual; ABB ACS580 calls it `AGND`, Yaskawa GA500 calls it `SC`, Danfoss FC-302 calls it `Common`).
    - Place a 120 Ω resistor across A/B at *each* end of the bus.
 With one OPTA and one drive, that means two terminators total (one at each device).
 4. **Drive configuration.** Configure the VFD as a Modbus RTU **server** (slave); the OPTA acts as the Modbus **client** (master).
 Defaults the firmware ships with: slave ID `1`, baud rate `19200`, 8 data bits, no parity, 1 stop bit (`8N1`).
 Real drives vary — match baud, parity, stop bits, and slave address to whatever the VFD is configured for, and override the firmware's defaults via the `modbus_*` environment variables on Notehub.
 Common vendor parameter groups: ABB `5800–5805`, Yaskawa `H5-xx`, Danfoss `8-3x`, Schneider `Comm-1.x`.
-5. **Bench validation.** During first-light testing, splice the Mojo inline between the 24 VDC supply and the Wireless-for-OPTA power input so it can measure the *expansion + Notecard subsystem* energy per session.
+5. **Bench validation.** During first-light testing, splice the Mojo inline between the 24 VDC supply and the Wireless for OPTA power input so it can measure the *expansion + Notecard subsystem* energy per session.
 The OPTA itself is line-powered and not the subject of measurement.

 ## 6. Notehub Setup